-Major Tips Of Growing Lemon Balm In Containers
+Best Tips Of Growing Lemon Balm In Containers

-The use of lemon balm as a remedy dates back to ancient Greece and Rome, where its leaves were used in a wide range of tonics and teas, and its essential oils were extracted to treat digestive problems.
+Lemon balm as a remedy dates back to ancient Greece and Rome, where its leaves were used in a wide range of tonics and teas, and its essential oils were extracted to treat digestive problems.

-Like many other herbs, lemon balm thrives outside but can also be grown indoors if its particular requirements are met.
-So let’s see the process of growing lemon balm in containers.
+Like many other herbs, lemon balm thrives outside but can also be grown indoors.
+So, let’s see the process of growing lemon balm in containers.

-History Of Lemon Balm
+History & Origin Of Lemon Balm

 Even the name Melissa, which means “honey bee” in Greek, was applied to beehives to encourage bees to stick together and draw in more.

 The phrase “it makes the heart merry” was first used by early herbalists like Avicenna and has persisted throughout history.
 It is still employed today to treat insomnia, anxiety, and depression.

 The Prince lived for a total of 108 years.
-It was a key component of medieval cordials, also referred to as “elixirs of youth,” because of its reputation for boosting the spirit and heart.
+It was a key component of medieval cordials, also called “elixirs of youth,” because of its reputation for boosting the spirit and heart.

 It was rumoured that a decoction of the leaves could be used as a mouthwash for sore teeth.
 During the Colonial era, housewives added lemon balm to salads, let it float in soups, chopped it in butter, and used it as a garnish for main dishes.

 This herb is so well known for being a resident of almost every garden that I won't need to describe it, even though its many benefits shouldn't be overlooked.
 The Culpeper